 Watering tips for bromeliads

 Most bromeliads form a ‘well’ structure in their centre where water pools and acts as a reservoir which can help sustain them during dry periods.
 It is often a heavenly poolside retreat for frogs.
 Whenever this well dries up, it’s time to water them again.
-Although bromeliads don’t need feeding, this ‘well’ is the place to apply fertilisers if you wish.
-Never drop slow-release fertiliser pellets into the reservoir as they will quickly dissolve and overdose your plants.
+Although bromeliads don’t need feeding, this ‘well’ is where fertilisers are applied.
+Never drop slow-release fertiliser pellets into the reservoir, as they quickly dissolve and overdose your plants.
 Applying SeaMax Organic Fertiliser Liquid at one-third strength can be the perfect food for your bromeliads.
-To make the most of this feature, make sure that the central cup is positioned upright.
+Ensure the central cup is positioned upright to make the most of this feature.

-There are 250 species of aechema known to gardeners, displaying spike-like bracts extending from a centre cup.
-Most have broad rosettes and arching low-shaped leaves often with spiky margins.
+250 species of Aechema are known to gardeners, displaying spike-like bracts extending from a centre cup.
+Most have broad rosettes and arching low-shaped leaves, often with spiky margins.
 Aechmeas are relatively easy to grow, enjoy warmer temperatures and their colourful bracts last for many months.
-The commonly known Aechmea fasciata (pictured above) is a popular choice for enjoying long lasting displays of pretty pink bracts with small purple flowers appearing at the top and can be used as an indoor plant.
-Also look out for Aechmea chantinii, Aechmea fosteriana and Aechmea Del Mar.
+The commonly known Aechmea fasciata (pictured above) is a popular choice for enjoying long lasting displays of pretty pink bracts with small purple flowers appearing at the top.
+It can be used as an indoor plant.
+Also, look out for Aechmea chantinii, Aechmea fosteriana and Aechmea Del Mar.

 Vriesea are easily distinguished by their sword shaped flowering spikes, with Vriesea splendens the showiest and most popular variety for indoor displays.
-Some vrieseas display multi-branched flowers.
-Vrieseas flourish in bright indirect sunlight and enjoy high humidity, warm temperatures and can tolerant cool climates as well.
-Like other bromeliads vrieseas are epiphytic, but can be grown in specifically designed soil mix, such as Searles Cymbidium & Bromeliad Mix.
+Some Vrieseas display multi-branched flowers.
+Vrieseas flourish in bright indirect sunlight and, enjoy high humidity, warm temperatures, and can tolerate cool climates.
+Like other bromeliads, Vrieseas are epiphytic, but can be grown in specifically designed soil mix, such as Searles Cymbidium & Bromeliad Mix.

 Guzmanias are a popular bromeliad due to their inflorescent fountain forming bracts, often mistaken for the flower, sitting proud from its centre.
 Bracts and flowers will last for many months.
-Its foliage is mostly dark green creating the perfect contrasting backdrop to their luminous bracts.
-Naturally adapted to lower levels of light than other bromeliads, Guzmania are suitable for indoor decor displays and shadier parts of the garden.
+Its mostly dark green foliage creates the perfect contrasting backdrop to their luminous bracts.
+Naturally adapted to lower levels of light than other bromeliads, Guzmania is suitable for indoor decor displays and shadier parts of the garden.
 Do not expose them to direct sunlight.
 Guzmanias prefer warmer temperatures and humid spots.

-Like most other bromeliads, guzmanias will die after flowering, but new pups form before it dies, awarding you new plant and bracts for the next season.
+Like most other bromeliads, Guzmanias will die after flowering, but new pups form before it dies, awarding you new plants and bracts for the next season.
 The pups can also be gently removed and transplanted elsewhere.